mrugtangy/mbcchannels/README.md

 Outside Mauritius, you may try using a **Mauritian VPN or proxy**.
 This is due to MBC **geo-restricting** these channels to **Mauritius only**.

 **However, some users reported that they were able to stream them outside Mauritius, without any VPN or proxy.
-Interesting...**
+Interesting🤔**

 Some channels (such as **ZOOM** or others not included in **MBC Play**) **cannot** be added.
 However, **TV5Monde/TIVI5 is available on MBC 17**, so it is included.